• About Texas Travel Talk

 Venture underground on one of these popular guided cave tours in Texas.

-Texas has about 3,000 caves, but as you can imagine, not all caves are open to the public for guided tours or anyone going in alone or at all.
-This article covers guided cave tours in Texas that are available for touring with a guide.
+Texas has approximately 3,000 caves, but as you can imagine, not all caves are open to the public for guided tours or for anyone to enter alone or at all.
+This article covers guided cave tours in Texas that are available for guided exploration.

-Most caverns in Texas are around 68-70 degrees year-round, so sweaters or coats are unnecessary.
-However, ensure you wear the correct shoes (closed-toes are the best) and no high heels.
+Most caverns in Texas maintain a consistent temperature of around 68-70 degrees year-round, making sweaters or coats unnecessary.
+However, ensure you wear the correct shoes (closed-toe shoes are best) and avoid high heels.
 I’ve been caving occasionally and have seen women wear high heels in caves – don’t do that!

 TIP: Buy your tickets online to save time waiting in line.